opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   pg\_stat\_get\_tuples\_returned\(oid\)

-    Description: Number of sequential row scans done if parameters are in a table or number of index scans done if parameters are in an index
+    Description: Specifies the number of sequential row scans done if parameters are in a table or the number of index scans done if parameters are in an index.

     Return type: bigint

 -   pg\_stat\_get\_tuples\_fetched\(oid\)

-    Description: Number of table rows fetched by bitmap scans if parameters are in a table, or table rows fetched by simple index scans using the index if parameters are in an index
+    Description: Specifies the number of table rows fetched by bitmap scans if parameters are in a table or the number of table rows fetched by simple index scans using the index if parameters are in an index.

     Return type: bigint

 -   pg\_stat\_get\_tuples\_inserted\(oid\)

-    Description: Number of rows inserted into table
+    Description: Specifies the number of rows inserted into a table.

     Return type: bigint

 -   pg\_stat\_get\_tuples\_updated\(oid\)

-    Description: Number of rows updated in table
+    Description: Specifies the number of rows updated in a table.

     Return type: bigint

 -   pg\_stat\_get\_tuples\_deleted\(oid\)

-    Description: Number of rows deleted from table
+    Description: Specifies the number of rows deleted from a table.

     Return type: bigint

 -   pg\_stat\_get\_tuples\_changed\(oid\)

-    Description: Total number of inserted, updated, and deleted rows after the table was last analyzed or autoanalyzed
+    Description: Specifies the total number of inserted, updated, and deleted rows after a table was last analyzed or autoanalyzed.

     Return type: bigint

 -   pg\_stat\_get\_tuples\_hot\_updated\(oid\)

-    Description: Number of rows hot updated in table
+    Description: Specifies the number of rows hot updated in a table.

     Return type: bigint

 -   pg\_stat\_get\_live\_tuples\(oid\)

-    Description: Number of live rows in table
+    Description: Specifies the number of live rows in a table.

     Return type: bigint

 -   pg\_stat\_get\_dead\_tuples\(oid\)

-    Description: Number of dead rows in table
+    Description: Specifies the number of dead rows in a table.

     Return type: bigint

 -   pg\_stat\_get\_blocks\_fetched\(oid\)

-    Description: Number of disk block fetch requests for table or index
+    Description: Specifies the number of disk block fetch requests for a table or an index.

     Return type: bigint

 -   pg\_stat\_get\_blocks\_hit\(oid\)

-    Description: Number of disk block requests found in cache for table or index
+    Description: Specifies the number of disk block requests found in cache for a table or an index.

     Return type: bigint

 -   pg\_stat\_get\_partition\_tuples\_inserted\(oid\)

-    Description: Number of rows in the corresponding table partition
+    Description: Specifies the number of rows in the corresponding table partition.

     Return type: bigint

 -   pg\_stat\_get\_partition\_tuples\_updated\(oid\)

-    Description: Number of rows that have been updated in the corresponding table partition
+    Description: Specifies the number of rows that have been updated in the corresponding table partition.

     Return type: bigint

 -   pg\_stat\_get\_partition\_tuples\_deleted\(oid\)

-    Description: Number of rows deleted from the corresponding table partition
+    Description: Specifies the number of rows deleted from the corresponding table partition.

     Return type: bigint

 -   pg\_stat\_get\_partition\_tuples\_changed\(oid\)

-    Description: Total number of inserted, updated, and deleted rows after the table partition was last analyzed or autoanalyzed
+    Description: Specifies the total number of inserted, updated, and deleted rows after a table partition was last analyzed or autoanalyzed.

     Return type: bigint

 -   pg\_stat\_get\_partition\_live\_tuples\(oid\)

-    Description: Number of live rows in partitioned table
+    Description: Specifies the number of live rows in a partitioned table.

     Return type: bigint

 -   pg\_stat\_get\_partition\_dead\_tuples\(oid\)

-    Description: Number of dead rows in partitioned table
+    Description: Specifies the number of dead rows in a partitioned table.

     Return type: bigint

 -   pg\_stat\_get\_xact\_tuples\_fetched\(oid\)

-    Description: Number of tuple rows scanned in a transaction.
+    Description: Specifies the number of tuple rows scanned in a transaction.

     Return type: bigint

 -   pg\_stat\_get\_xact\_tuples\_inserted\(oid\)

-    Description: Number of tuple inserted into the active subtransactions related to the table.
+    Description: Specifies the number of tuple inserted into the active subtransactions related to a table.

     Return type: bigint

 -   pg\_stat\_get\_xact\_tuples\_deleted\(oid\)

-    Description: Number of deleted tuples in the active subtransactions related to a table
+    Description: Specifies the number of deleted tuples in the active subtransactions related to a table.

     Return type: bigint

 -   pg\_stat\_get\_xact\_tuples\_hot\_updated\(oid\)

-    Description: Number of hot updated tuples in the active subtransactions related to a table
+    Description: Specifies the number of hot updated tuples in the active subtransactions related to a table.

     Return type: bigint

 -   pg\_stat\_get\_xact\_tuples\_updated\(oid\)

-    Description: Number of updated tuples in the active subtransactions related to a table
+    Description: Specifies the number of updated tuples in the active subtransactions related to a table.

     Return type: bigint

 -   pg\_stat\_get\_xact\_partition\_tuples\_inserted\(oid\)

-    Description: Number of inserted tuples in the active subtransactions related to a table partition
+    Description: Specifies the number of inserted tuples in the active subtransactions related to a table partition.

     Return type: bigint

 -   pg\_stat\_get\_xact\_partition\_tuples\_deleted\(oid\)

-    Description: Number of deleted tuples in the active subtransactions related to a table partition
+    Description: Specifies the number of deleted tuples in the active subtransactions related to a table partition.

     Return type: bigint

 -   pg\_stat\_get\_xact\_partition\_tuples\_hot\_updated\(oid\)

-    Description: Number of hot updated tuples in the active subtransactions related to a table partition
+    Description: Specifies the number of hot updated tuples in the active subtransactions related to a table partition.

     Return type: bigint

 -   pg\_stat\_get\_xact\_partition\_tuples\_updated\(oid\)

-    Description: Number of updated tuples in the active subtransactions related to a table partition
+    Description: Specifies the number of updated tuples in the active subtransactions related to a table partition.

     Return type: bigint

 -   pg\_stat\_get\_last\_vacuum\_time\(oid\)

-    Description: Last time when the autovacuum thread is manually started to clear a table
+    Description: Specifies the most recent time when the autovacuum thread is manually started to clear a table.

     Return type: timestamptz

 -   pg\_stat\_get\_last\_autovacuum\_time\(oid\)

-    Description: Time of the last vacuum initiated by the autovacuum daemon on this table
+    Description: Specifies the time of the last vacuum initiated by the autovacuum daemon on a table.

     Return type: timestamptz

 -   pg\_stat\_get\_vacuum\_count\(oid\)

-    Description: Number of times a table is manually cleared.
+    Description: Specifies the number of times a table is manually cleared.

     Return type: bigint

 -   pg\_stat\_get\_autovacuum\_count\(oid\)

-    Description: Number of times the autovacuum daemon is started to clear a table
+    Description: Specifies the number of times the autovacuum daemon is started to clear a table.

     Return type: bigint

 -   pg\_stat\_get\_last\_analyze\_time\(oid\)

-    Description: Last time when a table starts to be analyzed manually or by the autovacuum thread
+    Description: Specifies the last time when a table starts to be analyzed manually or by the autovacuum thread.

     Return type: timestamptz

 -   pg\_stat\_get\_last\_autoanalyze\_time\(oid\)

-    Description: Time of the last analysis initiated by the autovacuum daemon on this table
+    Description: Specifies the time when the last analysis initiated by the autovacuum daemon on a table.

     Return type: timestamptz

 -   pg\_stat\_get\_analyze\_count\(oid\)

-    Description: Number of times a table is manually analyzed.
+    Description: Specifies the number of times a table is manually analyzed.

     Return type: bigint

 -   pg\_stat\_get\_autoanalyze\_count\(oid\)

-    Description: Number of times the autovacuum daemon analyzes a table
+    Description: Specifies the number of times the autovacuum daemon analyzes a table.

     Return type: bigint